Are you trying to choose between GetSwift and Onfleet? We can help. Read our GetSwift vs. Onfleet comparison and find the right tool for you.

 Moreover, eLogii doesn’t have one-size-fits-all pricing packages, which makes it an ideal solution for small, medium and large businesses alike.

-eLogii comes with custom-tailored pricing plans that are based on your business’s particular configuration and needs, with the typical entry-level price starting at around $359 per month for 2500 tasks.
+eLogii comes with custom-tailored pricing plans that are based on your business’s particular configuration and needs, with the typical entry-level price for 2500 tasks.

 Finally, with an average customer rating of 4.8, it’s clear that eLogii has quite an edge over GetSwift in all the essential areas.